MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/user-guide/closing-transactions.md

     - /payments/methods/billing-suite/pay-after-delivery/user-guide/closing-transactions/
 ---

-If you have not yet shipped an order, you can cancel the transaction by performing a [full refund](/payments/refunds/).

-## Complete own funds

-Follow the **Complete own funds** steps if:

-- You have shipped an order and the customer fails to pay.
-You can no longer cancel the order, and must close the transaction instead.

-- A customer pays an invoice to you directly.
-You need to link the payment to the transaction in your MultiSafepay account to change the [transaction status](/payments/multisafepay-statuses/) to **Completed**.
-The transaction status changes to **Completed** or **Void**, and the customer no longer receives payment requests.
+If a customer pays for an order into your business bank account directly instead of paying MultiFactor, you need to manually change the transaction status to **Completed**.
+This stops MultiFactor sending the customer payment requests.

-{{< alert-notice >}} **Known bug:** Once the transaction status changes to **Completed**, the **Complete own funds** button is hidden and you must process a full refund in your MultiSafepay account instead. {{< /alert-notice >}}

-Follow these steps:
+To close a transaction manually, follow these steps:

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.
 3. Search for the transaction and click to open the **Transaction details** page.
 4. Click **Complete own funds**.
-5. Enter a description about what happened with the order.
+5. Enter a comment about what happened with the order.
 6. Click **Complete**.
     The total amount of the transaction is deducted from your MultiSafepay balance.
 The invoice is considered settled.

+{{< blue-notice >}} **Note:** Once the transaction status changes to **Completed**, the **Complete own funds** button is hidden.
+You must process a [full refund](/refunds/full-partial/) instead. {{< /blue-notice >}}